Wise-Wizard/Sentiment-Palate/README.md

 ## Usage

 1. Install the required libraries by running `pip install -r requirements.txt`.
-2. Prepare your own dataset of restaurant reviews in a TSV file format.
+2. Prepare your dataset of restaurant reviews in TSV file format.
 3. Train the sentiment analysis model using the provided Jupyter Notebook (`SentimentAnalysis.ipynb`).
 4. Save the trained model and the CountVectorizer using Joblib.
 5. Use the trained model to predict sentiment for new restaurant reviews.